GluuFederation/flex/docs/solo/solo-subscription.md

 # Gluu Solo Subscription

-Customers require active Gluu Solo subscription in order to avail Gluu Solo services.
+Customers require an active Gluu Solo subscription to access Gluu Solo services.
 Customers can opt for one of the Gluu Solo subscription plans according to the business need.